-Thousands of people can testify that this is an exceptionally easy and fast method for constipation relief and reduce the pain and suffering of constipation and the abdominal pain caused by it.
+Thousands of people can testify that this is an exceptionally easy and fast method for constipation relief which reduces the pain and suffering from constipation, as well as the abdominal pain caused by it.
 Over 160 Russian doctors have taught this 100% natural exercise to their patients.

-The spasm in the smooth muscles of the GI tract appear due to a lack of two crucial chemicals in the body and the digestive tract: CO2 and oxygen.
-How could it appear?
-Concentrations of both these chemicals are controlled by our breathing patterns.
-Hence, the answer is in breathing normalization or breathing in such a way that is closer to the normal breathing pattern.
-The success rate for this exercise has been over 80%, but it depended on instructions provided by Buteyko breathing method educators who explained this exercise to their students.
+Painful constipation is caused by a spasm in the smooth muscles of the GI tract.
+The pain appears due to a lack of two crucial chemicals in the body and the digestive tract: CO2 and oxygen.
+What causes this lack of CO2 and oxygen?
+Concentrations of both these chemicals are in fact controlled by our breathing patterns.
+Thus, the answer lies in breathing normalization, or, breathing in a way that is closer to the normal breathing pattern.
+This exercise boasts a success rate of over 80-90%.

-1. Do this exercise when you sit on the toilet, while squatting, using strictly nasal breathing.
+1. This natural home remedy should be applied when you sit on the toilet, squatting, using strictly nasal breathing.

-2. Take a slow inhalation using your abdominal muscles or belly (as if filling your belly with air) and exhale by relaxing your diaphragm.
-(This slow and deep breath increases blood oxygen levels since people with constipation are usually chest breathers.)
+2. Take a slow inhalation using your abdominal muscles or belly (as if filling your belly with air) and then gently and slowly exhale by relaxing your diaphragm.
+This slow and deep breath increases blood oxygen levels since people with constipation are usually chest breathers.

-3. At the end of this slow relaxed exhalation, pinch the nose and hold your breath until you experience strong-air hunger.
-(People with panic attacks, heart disease, seizures, and frequent migraines should avoid extended breath holding and use the easier version provided below.)
+3. At the end of this slow, relaxed exhalation, pinch your nose and hold your breath until you experience a strong hunger for air.
+(Note: People with panic attacks, heart disease, seizures, and frequent migraines should avoid extended breath holding and use the easier version provided below).

-4. When you release the nose, instead of following your natural desire to take a deep inhalation, take a shorter inhalation using your diaphragm and then immediately relax it.
-Your goal is to maintain strong-air hunger for 1-2 minutes, while having this reduced breathing with total relaxation of all body muscles.
-If you do this exercise, increased O2 and CO2 concentrations will bring quick relief from constipation and possible pain.
+4. When you release the nose, instead of following your natural desire to take a deep inhalation, take a shorter inhalation using your diaphragm or abdominal muscles and then immediately relax them.
+The goal here during reduced breathing is to maintain a strong air-hunger for 1-2 minutes and ensuring total relaxation of all the bodily muscles.
+If you do this exercise, you will successfully increase your bodies O2 and CO2 concentrations and this will, in turn, bring quick relief from any constipation and possible pain.

 For people with heart disease and panic attacks

-These groups of people require a different version of the breathing exercise to relieve constipation.
-They should use a different approach with more gentle changes in CO2 and O2 in the lungs and blood.
-Instead of a sudden CO2 surge (as during breath holding), these people start with step 4 above: only reduced breathing while gradually increasing air hunger level (i.e., no breath holds).
+These groups of people will require a different version of the breathing exercise to relieve pain associated with constipation symptoms.
+A different, more gentle approach with subtler changes in CO2 and O2 in the lungs and blood is required.
+Instead of creating a sudden CO2 surge (as experienced during breath holding), these people must start with step 4 above, i.e they are to only perform reduced breathing and gradually increase air hunger level, avoiding any breath holds.

 This YouTube video (on the right side) provides details of the same exercise to relieve constipation fast: Constipation Remedies: Cure in 1 Min.

-Decreased ventilation leads to gradual accumulation of carbon dioxide in the lungs, blood, and all other body tissues.
-Carbon dioxide is a relaxant of all smooth muscles (Natural Muscle Relaxant), a dilator of the arteries (CO2 Vasodilation), restorer of the tone of veins, and a catalyst of chemical release of oxygen from hemoglobin (the Bohr effect).
+As ventilation decreases a gradual accumulation of carbon dioxide takes place in the lungs, blood, and all other bodily tissues.
+Carbon dioxide is a natural relaxant of smooth muscle tissue (Natural Muscle Relaxant), a dilator of the arteries (CO2 Vasodilation), restorer of venous tone, and a catalyst of the chemical release of oxygen from hemoglobin (the Bohr effect).

-For references and clinical abstracts click here: Constipation relief references.
+For references and clinical abstracts click here: Relief for painful constipation (references).

 How automatic-breathing parameters relate to spasms and cramping